PennLINC/babs/docs/source/jobs.rst

             --project-root /path/to/my_BABS_project \
             --container-config-yaml-file /path/to/updated_yaml_file.yaml

-      to ask BABS to find updated list of alerting keywords.
+      to ask BABS to find updated list of alert messages.
     * For more details about this section, please refer to :ref:`alert_log_messages`.

 #.
 You may start to iteratively call ``babs-submit`` and ``babs-status`` until all jobs are finished.